Leverage a flexible, end-to-end, AI-powered enterprise platform to unify customer experiences

 By Use Case

 In today’s world, your customers have a lot of other choices for where they spend their money and time.
-Acknowledging this fact directly with your customers is important to show you understand how valuable their patronage is.
+So, it’s important to show you understand how valuable your customers are to you.
 After all, your customers continuing to purchase with you is the only way to stay in business.

 Customer appreciation doesn’t need to cost a lot or take a lot of effort to do well.
 Even the smallest token of appreciation can have a positive impact on a customer’s perception of your business.
-Here are 20 amazing customer appreciation ideas that you can use to show your customers how much you truly care about their business.
+Here are 20 amazing ways to express gratitude and show customers that you truly care about their business.

 This classic way of saying thank-you works so well because it feels like something from another time.
 Because so few people send handwritten letters anymore, taking the time to write out a physical note really stands out.
-It’s more meaningful than a bulk email, but it’s still a cost-effective way to provide a little something extra.
+Sending thank you cards proves to be more meaningful than sticking to a template or sending bulk emails, and is a cost-effective way to provide a little something extra.

 Loyal customers tend to spend more money, more often than new customers.
 They already trust your product or service and understand the value of it.
-Why not reward them for continuing to come back?
+Why not reward them for continuing to invest in your brand?
 Whether it’s for a customer appreciation day, a bonus for being with you for a year, or a total surprise, a discount code is a great way to express appreciation.
+You can use discount codes to run your loyalty programs too.

-Customers love finding discount codes in their inbox.
-Plus, it works to boost sales too!
+Customers love finding discount codes in their inboxes.
+Plus, it works wonders when you need to boost sales too!
 Customers with a discount code might splurge on something they wouldn’t normally buy.

-SWAG, sweet-as giveaways, schwag or branded gifts - whatever you call it, these are pretty special gifts to get from companies.
-Swag can be anything from a sticker to a water bottle or a t-shirt that features your company branding and makes your customer smile every time they see it.
+SWAG, schwag, or branded gifts - whatever you call it, these are pretty special gifts to get from companies.
+It can be anything from a sticker to a water bottle or a t-shirt that features your company branding and makes your customer smile every time they see it.

 Don’t skimp on the quality because you want to make sure your customer actually uses what you’re giving them.
-High-quality t-shirts and fashionable socks are often some of the most desirable swag out there.
+High-quality t-shirts, water bottles, pen drives, and fashionable socks are often some of the most popular items offered by companies.
 To conserve costs, keep the best-branded gear for your highest value customers to give them a little extra appreciation.

 Perhaps a more expensive way to appreciate your high-value customers, but definitely a valuable experience that means a lot to your customers.

-If you’re visiting a city where a few customers are located or attending an industry conference, host a small dinner for customers.
-Not only do they feel special, but you also can talk to them in an intimate setting and learn more about what they need.
+If you’re visiting a city where a few customers are located or attending an industry conference, host a small event for them.
+Not only will they feel special, but you can also talk to them in an intimate setting and learn more about what they need.
 That’s a bond that pays off in the long run.
+If budget permits, you can even host a customer appreciation week that’s packed with fun activities and meals that are on the house.

 Your power users love seeing new and upcoming features that can help them be more successful.
 It’s even better if they get early access to these features through a beta program.